davidhowe1/davidhowe1/README.md

 ### Hi there 👋

+my name is David Howe, a software developer working in the UK.
+I'm currently working on projects built using JavaScript, and hoping to start my first project using React.js in the near future.

+Checkout my repositories to see my current work.

+Check out my portfolio and live sites here => https://david-howe.co.uk

 <!--
 **davidhowe1/davidhowe1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.